Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

-Picture sun drenched beaches, sparkling blue seas, a beautiful harbour and buzzing nightlife scene and you’re picturing the setting of a holiday in Puerto Rico, Gran Canaria’s sunniest seaside town.
+Picture sun-drenched beaches, sparkling blue seas, a beautiful harbour and buzzing nightlife scene and you’re picturing the setting of a holiday in Puerto Rico, Gran Canaria’s sunniest seaside town.
 Carved into striking volcanic rock are modern hotels, international shopping outlets and a whole host of amazing restaurants, bars and clubs waiting to be discovered.
+You'll find plenty of deals to Gran Canaria that can help keep cheap holidays within your grasp.

 Puerto Rico (GC),